amazeeio/docs/local_docker_development/local_docker_development.md

 ## How this works

 Docker is super awesome and the perfect tool for local development.
-There are some hurdles, though:
+There are some hurdles though \(no worries, we have a solution for all of them\):

 #### Exposed ports